Musical elements in the discrete-time representation of sound: Variation in the basic note

+where $a_0$ is the initial amplitude factor and $a_{\Lambda-1}$ is an amplitude factor to be reached at the end of the transition.
+Applying the loudness transition to a sonic sequence $T$:

-It is often convenient to have $a_0=1$ in order to start a new sequence with the original amplitude and then progressively change it.
-If $\alpha=1$, the amplitude variation follows the geometric progression whose defines the linear variation of volume.
-Figure~\ref{fig:transicao} depicts transitions between values 1 and 2 and for different values of $\alpha$, a gain of $\approx 6dB$ as given by equation~\ref{eq:ampVol}.
+It is often convenient to have $a_0=1$ to start a new sequence with the original amplitude and then progressively change it.
+If $\alpha=1$, the amplitude variation follows the exponential progression that is related to the linear variation of loudness.
+Figure~\ref{fig:transicao} depicts transitions between values 1 and 2 and for different values of $\alpha$, a gain of $\approx 6dB$ as given by Equation~\ref{eq:ampVol}.

 Special attention should be dedicated while considering $a=0$.
-In equation~\ref{seqAmp}, $a_0=0$ results in a division by zero and if $a_{\Lambda-1}=0$, there will be multiplication by zero.
-Both cases make the procedure useless, once no number different from zero can be represented as a ratio in relation of zero.
-It is possible to solve this dilemma choosing a number that is small enough like $-80dB\;\Rightarrow a=10^{\frac{-80}{20}}=10^{-4}$ as the minimum volume for a \emph{fade in} ($a_0=10^{-4}$) or for a \emph{fade out} ($a_{\Lambda-1}=10^{-4}$).
-A linear fade can be used to reach zero amplitude.
-Another common solution is the use of the quartic polynomial term $x^4$, as it reaches zero without these difficulties and gets reasonably close to the curve with $\alpha=1$ as it withdraws from zero~\cite{Cook}.
+In Equation~\ref{seqAmp}, $a_0=0$ results in a division by zero and if $a_{\Lambda-1}=0$, there will be a multiplication by zero.
+Both cases make the procedure useless, once a ratio of any number in relation to zero is not well defined for our purposes.
+It is possible to solve this dilemma choosing a number that is small enough like $-80dB\;\Rightarrow a=10^{\frac{-80}{20}}=10^{-4}$ as the minimum loudness for a \emph{fade in} ($a_0=10^{-4}$) or for a \emph{fade out} ($a_{\Lambda-1}=10^{-4}$).
+A linear fade can be used then to reach zero amplitude, if needed.
+Another common solution is the use of the quartic polynomial term $x^4$, as it reaches zero without these difficulties and gets reasonably close to the curve with $\alpha=1$ as it departs from zero~\cite{Cook}.